 - To build an email list.
 Of course, the primary goal of every author’s website is to sell books, but few accomplish this directly through blog-driven sales.
 Instead, we rely on the second most important goal for a website, which is to generate great content that prompts visitors to subscribe to our blog and/or newsletter.
 A great email list can be the most effective method for an author to actually sell books.

 Bottom line, the real reason to blog is to get noticed.
 By readers, by Google and Alexa, by colleagues and peers, and by anyone else who may be able to offer support and/or opportunity.

 Blogging helps build confidence!

 One of the best paths to improvement is to study those who’ve been successful – to learn from the greats, the experts, the popular bloggers whose ranks you’d like to join.
-I mention a few of them in my new book, Blog It.
 I’ve found that one important element they all share is confidence.
 Confidence is contagious, and it comes across in the written word.
 Readers sense it, are inspired by it, are drawn to its energy.
 So go forth with confidence.
 Be brave, take a risk.
 Believe in yourself and your readers will believe in you.

 Although the ultimate goal is clearly to earn an income from our books, keep in mind that those anonymous writers of ancient Chinese proverbs are right: The journey is the reward.
 And the journey begins on your blog!